ossf/toolbelt/threats/readme.md

+# Security Toolbelt Threats

+The Security Toolbelt has identified a series of threats that are possible within (open source) software supply chains.
+We've documented these Threats and organized them according to their presence at specific stages or the lifecycle of the software being developed:
+- Developer
+- Development Environment
+- Source Code Management
+- Build/CI
+- Publication
+- Consumer Ingestion
+- Consumer Implementation
+- Consumer Maintenance

+Details of each area is documented in a coorsponding file.

+## Resouces

 Many resources exist that describe assorted aspects of threats to software supply chains.
 Here is a list of references the Security Toolbelt group used to inform our work:
 - OSSF End User WG [Threat Model](https://docs.google.com/document/d/1lLCsT0a5vp6FcvquWPzx8AzhFMORyw-4rd9WSyUO9zI/edit#heading=h.gjdgxs)
 - Taxonomy of Attacks on Open-Source Software Supply Chains [paper](https://arxiv.org/abs/2204.04008)